accesimpot/graphql-gene/packages/core/README.md

 ## Highlights

-- ⏰ Time-to-delivery - No time wasted writing similar resolvers.
 - ⚡️ Performant - Automatically avoid querying nested database relationships if they are not requested.
 - 🔒 Secure - Easily create and share directives at the type or field level (i.e. `@userAuth`).
+- ⏰ Time-to-delivery - No time wasted writing similar resolvers.
 - 🧩 Resolver template - Generates the resolver for you with deep [`where`](https://sequelize.org/docs/v6/core-concepts/model-querying-basics/#operators) argument and more.
 - <img src="https://github.com/user-attachments/assets/bd2f6032-5346-478f-ac0c-2c28703a8e12" width="18"> Type safe - Resolver arguments and return value are deeply typed.
 - 🎯 One source of truth - Types are defined once and shared between GraphQL and Typescript.
 - 💥 Works with anything - New or existing projects.
 Works with any GraphQL servers, ORM, or external sources.
-- 🔌 Plugins - Simple plugin system to potentially support any Node.js ORM (it only has `plugin-sequelize` for now).
+- 🔌 Plugins - Simple plugin system to potentially support any Node.js ORM.
+See [Writing a Plugin](docs/plugins/writing-a-plugin.md).

 <br>